async-profiler/async-profiler/docs/Troubleshooting.md

 current user and group.
 This will likely succeed for `root`, but not for other users, resulting in the above error.

+## Unable to establish communication with the target JVM
 ```
 Could not start attach mechanism: No such file or directory
 ```

 The profiler cannot establish communication with the target JVM through UNIX domain socket.

 Usually this happens in one of the following cases: